FOR CREATORS

 Does SIMA offer accounting services?

-SIMA does not offer accounting services to individual projects.
-We are happy to help answer questions where we can, but our staff cannot provide tax advice.
-We strongly recommend hiring an accountant or tax professional to manage your project’s finances and help you stay compliant with IRS regulations.
+SIMA does not provide accounting services to individual projects.
+While we can answer general questions, our staff cannot offer tax advice.
+We strongly recommend working with an accountant or tax professional to manage your project’s finances and ensure compliance with IRS regulations.

 Can SIMA pay contractors or vendors on my behalf?